Bastian Foundation Diversity Lectures

-American blogger, producer, sex worker, and activist who co-founded the YouTube channel "Watts the Safeword," and is affiliated with Mr. Leather.
+Amp Somers is an American blogger, producer, sex worker, and activist who co-founded the YouTube channel Watts the Safeword and is affiliated with Mr. Leather.

 During this Martin Luther King Jr. Commemorative Lecture, Dr. Marco Barker takes the audience through a reflective and educational experience.
 Drawing from his lived, personal experiences as a young Black male growing up in Arkansas' Mississippi Delta and now as a career diversity professional, Barker introduces the notions of reflecting and learning from personal experiences and narratives and offers frameworks for making sense of these life lessons—particularly given the uncertainty of our national climate for diversity and inclusion.

 Dr. Barker currently serves as a member of the National Advisory Council for the National Conference on Race and Ethnicity in Higher Education and is a member of the advisory board for KeyBank of Utah.
-Dr. Barker earned his undergraduate degree in industrial engineering from the University of Arkansas, his MBA from Webster University and his PhD in educational leadership and research from Louisiana State University.
+Dr. Barker earned his undergraduate degree in industrial engineering from the University of Arkansas, his MBA from Webster University, and his PhD in educational leadership and research from Louisiana State University.

-Veteran Democratic political strategist Donna Brazile is an adjunct professor, author, syndicated columnist, television political commentator, vice chair of Voter Registration and Participation at the Democratic National Committee and former interim National Chair of the Democratic National Committee as well as the former chair of the DNC's Voting Rights Institute.
+Veteran democratic political strategist Donna Brazile is an adjunct professor, author, syndicated columnist, television political commentator, vice chair of Voter Registration and Participation at the Democratic National Committee, and former interim National Chair of the Democratic National Committee, as well as the former chair of the DNC's Voting Rights Institute.

 Author of the best-selling memoir Cooking with Grease: Stirring the Pots in American Politics, Brazile is an adjunct professor at Georgetown University, a syndicated newspaper columnist for Universal Uclick, a columnist for Ms. Magazine, and O, The Oprah Magazine, an on-air contributor to CNN, and ABC, where she regularly appears on ABC's This Week.
-Her secret passion is acting; she has recently made two cameo appearances on CBS's The Good Wife.
+Her secret passion is acting; she has recently made 2 cameo appearances on CBS's The Good Wife.
 Ask her and she'll tell you that acting, after all, is the key to success in politics.

-In August 2009, O, The Oprah Magazine chose Brazile as one of its 20 "remarkable visionaries" for the magazine's first-ever O Power List.
-In addition, she was named among the 100 Most Powerful Women byWashingtonian magazine, Top 50 Women in America by Essence magazine, and received the Congressional Black Caucus Foundation's highest award for political achievement.
+In August 2009, O, The Oprah Magazine chose Brazile as one of its "20 remarkable visionaries" for the magazine's first-ever O Power List.
+In addition, she was named among the "100 Most Powerful Women" by the Washingtonian, "Top 50 Women in America" by Essence, and received the Congressional Black Caucus Foundation's highest award for political achievement.

 She is currently on the board of the National Democratic Institute (NDI), the Congressional Black Caucus Foundation, and the Joint Center for Political and Economic Studies.

 Last, but never least, she is a native of New Orleans, Louisiana.
-In the aftermath of the two catastrophic hurricanes that made landfall in the Gulf region, Brazile was appointed by former Governor Kathleen Blanco to serve on the Louisiana Recovery Board to work for the rebuilding of the state and to advocate for the Gulf recovery on the national stage.
+In the aftermath of the 2 catastrophic hurricanes that made landfall in the Gulf region, Brazile was appointed by former Governor Kathleen Blanco to serve on the Louisiana Recovery Board to work for the rebuilding of the state and to advocate for the Gulf recovery on the national stage.